Sleep Apnea Untreated Risks

 The danger comes from the fact that this increase in blood pressure continues even when the person is awake.
 Over a period of time it can lead to the person developing hypertension.

 3. Type 2 Diabetes – Sleep apnea can impact insulin resistance which is a critical factor in blood sugar control.
 If insulin resistance increases, it can lead to the person developing Type 2 Diabetes.
+Check if you are at Risk for Type 2 Diabetes.

 Treatment Path for Sleep Apnea

 Good sleep health is just as necessary as practicing healthy eating and exercising.
-Your body needs to rest well in order to be productive and sharp during waking hours.
+Your body and mind needs to rest well in order to be productive and sharp during waking hours.
 Poor quality of sleep, on the other hand, can impact your body and your brain in more ways than one.

-Consult with your doctor or a professional sleep coach if you suffer from poor quality sleep.
+Consult with your doctor or a professional sleep coach if you suffer from poor-quality sleep.

-A professional sleep coach will conduct a thorough examination of your condition and symptoms to rule out other sleep disorders and to accurately assess the severity level of your sleep apnea.
+A professional sleep coach will conduct a thorough examination of your condition and symptoms to rule out other sleep disorders and to accurately assess the severity of your sleep apnea.

-Based on the severity of your condition and symptoms, you might be advised different treatments including oral appliances, surgery, or continuous positive airway pressure (CPAP) therapy, all common and highly effective treatment options available for sleep apnea.
+Based on the severity of your condition and symptoms, you might be advised to try different treatments including oral appliances, surgery, or continuous positive airway pressure (CPAP) therapy, all common and highly effective treatment options available for sleep apnea.

 Valley Sleep Therapy – We Believe in Sensational Sleep for All!